 Items brought in must be carried out, including trash.
 There are no trash receptacles or trash pickup service available at the Weogufka State Forest.

 Cutting down live trees for campfires or any other purposes is prohibited.

 Camp fires and warming fires must be totally extinguished before leaving your camping/cooking area unattended.

 All rocks guests use to construct fire rings should be removed from the areas that are maintained by mowing.

 The Alabama Forestry Commission is not responsible for accidents, personal injury or damage/theft of personal property.

-For additional information or to make reservations call (417) 543-3801.
-Go to the Friends of Flagg Mountain or the Flagg Mountain Facebook pages for additional information.
+For additional information or to make reservations text 256-223-3990, or Go to the Friends of Flagg or the Flagg Mountain Facebook pages.